The goal of the Hoax-Slayer Website is to help make the Internet a safer, more pleasant and more productive environment by:

 About Brett Christensen

-Hoax-Slayer is owned and operated by Brett Christensen from his home office in Bundaberg, Queensland, Australia.
-Bundaberg is a small city a few hours drive north of Brisbane and is famous for its rum, ginger beer and sugar cane.
+Hoax-Slayer is owned and operated by Brett Christensen from his home office in the small outback town of Longreach, Queensland, Australia.

 Brett founded Hoax-Slayer in 2003.
 He researches and writes most of the articles published on Hoax-Slayer and manages the day-to-day running of the site.